-- within the designated period for responding.
-Any submitted response would then become a part of the accumulated review materials. - 5.
-The Board of Governors makes the final decision on whether to promote a faculty member. - based on the established criteria as designated above and as developed by the University, academic Schools, and Departments.
+- The Board of Governors makes the final decision on whether to promote a faculty member. - 6.030.4.3.
+Evaluation.
+Promotion application materials submitted in portfolios shall be evaluated based on the established criteria as designated above and as developed by the University, academic Schools, and Departments.
 Peer reviews occur in the third year preceding eligibility for promotion to Full Professor and at the point when a decision is being made about promotion.
-In the years when a decision is being made regarding promotion, faculty members will undergo both administrative and peer review processes.
+In the years when a decision is being made togarding promotion, faculty members will undergo both administrative and peer review processes.
 Administrative reviews, peer review committee reports, and promotion portfolios serve as a record of employment to be used in the evaluation process. - 6.030.5.
 Administrative Post-Promotion and other Triennial Reviews.
 Tenured faculty members holding Associate Professor rank will continue to participate in an administrative review process every three years beyond their review in the third year from eligibility for promotion to Full Professor.
 After promotion to Full Professor, each faculty member will continue to participate in an administrative review process every three years.
-Thus, all tenured faculty will undergo a triennial review. - 6.030.5.1.
+Thus, all tonured faculty will undergo a triennial review. - 6.030.5.1.
 Purpose.
 The on-going three-year Administrative Review process is to assist the faculty member's continuous improvement as a "Teacher/Scholar" and serve as a record of employment for subsequent action related to performance.
-The administrative review is to provide feedback to the faculty member that clearly specifies whether the faculty member is
+The administrative review is to provide feedback to the faculty member that clearly specifies whether the faculty member is making satisfactory continuous improvement in areas of teaching and advising, scholarship, and service and to identify and discuss any other issues that may impact job performance.